JakubCerovsky/XRD/blogposts/lab_5.md

 ### Opening the box

-Initially, the box was supposed to be grabbable, but it added too much complexity, so we decided to make the position static (with the excuse of it being too heavy).
+Initially, the box was supposed to be grabbable, but it added too much complexity, so we decided to make the position static.
+Despite the functionality not ending up in the game, the trial-and-error was still a good learning opportunity.
+The functionality of opening the box flaps manually required hinge joints, which are a versatile resource to use in the future.

+### Bomb reveal

-A script on the tape starts the bomb levitation and makes the cardboard box disappear when the player takes a cutter and makes a cutting motion on it.
-Initial functionality was similar to a button's functionality.
+A script on the tape starts the bomb timer, thrusters, levitation and makes the cardboard box disappear when the player takes a cutter and makes a cutting motion on it.
+Initial functionality involved only pressing the tape with the tagged cutter object and making the box disappear.

 ---